 - The artificial turf look is great from far away, but is less appealing closeup.
 A solid colour may create a classier look that better fits with the rest of the product.

-Beside these three points I can’t fault the product I hope the future seems them introduce a 12 or 15-foot option.
+Besides these three points I can’t fault the product I hope the future sees them introduce a 12 or 15-foot option.

 Golf Insider verdict